The Bell Curve

 From Chris Wayan's 1995 journal

 I just read a Newsweek review of Herrnstein and Murray's book THE BELL CURVE, which claims IQ is mostly genetic.
 The article plays down the book's more incendiary claim that America's become an unacknowledged smartocracy, where all the rewards go to the clever, and stupidity is downright criminalized.
 Newsweek sticks to the easy, familiar controversy: race!
 Yet the black-white IQ gap is down to seven or eight points.
 And the average American IQ has risen TWICE THAT in the last century (that is, modern Americans average 115 on IQ tests from 1900--and African Americans are approaching 110).
-So we know it's quite possible for this "inherited" factor to change with better nutrition, higher expectations, better education, better beliefs about yourself... pick your own reasons.
+So we know it's quite possible for this "inherited" factor to change with better nutrition, better education, better beliefs about yourself... pick your own reasons.

 So why the hell are we doing so little about it?